Let go of fear. Hire an editor.

 When I had the feeling: that's it, my editor went through chapter by chapter again, primarily to assess my expression.
 I felt particularly unsafe here.
 I wanted my novel just to read well.

-When she criticised something about the text, I never felt bad about it.
+When she criticized something about the text, I never felt bad about it.
 Sure, sometimes I didn't feel like revising a passage or even rewriting an entire scene.
 But the comments from my editor also motivated me to stick with it.
 There was always something to laugh about.

 So take courage.
 Seek help if you get stuck with your manuscript.
 You can do that even if you haven't finished your novel yet.